- Home

 - Can be created in any Currency but the Rate of Exchange cannot be overridden.

-- Can be created for any or all of the Units linked to an item.
+- Can be created for any or all the Units linked to an item.

 - Can be VAT Inclusive or Exclusive.